JonasGovaerts/openshift-applier/README.md

 ## Summary
 The openshift-applier is a service that continuously checks a git repository for new K8S objects and applies them with the oc client.
 The service runs as a Pod in your cluster and applies .yaml, .yml and .json files.

+The 3.11 image version has a feature which will query the API for the lastTriggered image status field when the kind of the API object is buildConfig and update the field with this referencee.

 ## Requirements
 - `Docker (17.05+)`
 - `Python (>2.7)`